Football News

 #10 Liam Brady

 The Irish playmaker joined Arsenal as a youth player and quickly rose through the ranks to become a key figure in the first team.
 Brady helped Arsenal secure the 1979 FA Cup with a series of outstanding performances.
-Although injuries hampered Brady’s time at Arsenal, his impact on the club cannot be understated.
-Brady was the club’s Player of the Year three times and PFA Players’ Player of the Year in 1979.
+Although injuries hampered his time at Arsenal, his impact on the club cannot be understated.
+Brady was the club’s Player of the Year three times and recipient of the PFA Players’ Player of the Year award in 1979.

-After leaving Arsenal, Brady continued to excel in Italy with Juventus and Inter Milan, showcasing his talents on the European stage.
+After leaving Arsenal, Brady continued to excel in Italy with Juventus and Inter Milan, showcasing his talent on the European stage.

 #9 Charlie George